Are you tired of being strapped to “the man”?

 3. Preserving Your Food

 Most people go into the lifestyle of homesteading because they want to know that they can survive regardless of their circumstances.
-Whether you are concerned about a time that there will be no grocery store available or tough financial times, being able to grow and then preserve (i.e. can) your own food are some of the most essential parts to homesteading.
+Whether you are concerned about a time that there will be no grocery store available and you should be capable of survival cooking, or tough financial times, being able to grow and then preserve (i.e. can) your own food are some of the most essential parts to homesteading.

 It is important to learn how to process your food safely.